Methamphetamine is a powerful drug that causes great physical and psychological harm to users. Known as crystal meth, speed, tweak, and ice

 The tactile hallucinations cause many meth addicts to experience the sensation of imaginary bugs crawling on their skin.
 These people pick at their skin to get the bugs off which leads to tearing and eventual scabbing of their skin.
 Once the skin scabs, they pick at their existing scabs, creating more scabs and starting a vicious cycle.

-The physical repercussions of speed use tend to heal with time but some of the psychological results linger for longer.
+In comparison to the physical meth effects, the psychological effects of meth results linger for longer periods of time.
 The visual and auditory hallucinations tend to overwhelm individuals and create a sense of paranoia.
 If they continue using speed or do not seek treatment once they stop, the paranoia may progress into psychosis or persistent delusions.

 These long-term hallucinations may lead to a long-term psychosis.
 The psychotic symptoms may last for as short as a few days or as long as some number of months or years.
 If left untreated, delusions may continue on indefinitely.